Real Estate Terminology, Probates, Living Trusts, and Conservatorships

 Uniform Gifts to Minors Act

-A law that permits a person (“donor”) to register stock, bank accounts, or insurance in the name of another (“custodian”) for the benefit of one who is at the time a minor (“beneficiary”) without preparing a formal trust document.
-In effect, the trust document has been written into the law.
-In so doing, the donor makes an irrevocable gift of the property to the minor.
-Still, the custodian holds, invests, reinvests, and applies the property for the benefit of the minor until his majority, when the property is turned over to the beneficiary.
+A law allows a person (“donor”) to register stock, bank accounts, or insurance in another’s name (“custodian”) for a minor (“beneficiary”) without creating a formal trust.
+The law itself acts as the trust document.
+The donor makes an irrevocable gift to the minor.
+The custodian then holds, invests, and uses the property for the minor’s benefit until adulthood.
+At that point, the custodian transfers the property to the beneficiary..
 Check with your accountant, as this may be a simple, inexpensive way to make small gifts for a minor.

 Will